careylzh/practicalReact/README.md

 - [ ] hooks for fetching data, passing parameters
 - [ ] internalisation of standard text using react.intl
 - [ ] overwriting styled components
+- [ ] conditional rendering using the Typescript data type *Record* and custom hooks (it's almost like switch case implemented as components)
+- [ ] why class components are outdated (eg. benefit of hooks can be only used in the newer functional component definition, and not )